 Reviews help your chances of being discovered by potential clients who are doing research for their software needs.
 Plus, client feedback and user-generated content provide great material for search engine optimization and help to build a strong reputation for your business online.

 The more reviews you collect, the more links and SEO juice you create for your company — and recent content is always a favorite of search engines.
 If that’s not enough to motivate you, your competitors are focusing in on recent reviews, so don’t get left behind.
-In fact, nearly 40% of our over-1-million verified reviews on Gartner Digital Markets were generated in 2019.
+In fact, nearly 40% of our 1 million+ verified reviews on Gartner Digital Markets were generated in 2019.
 Frequent review collection typically leads to better search rankings, higher traffic and lower bounce rates for your listing.

 Reviews are powerful branding opportunities